darraghoriordan/eslint-plugin-nestjs-typed/README.md

 - Version `3.x` supports Eslint version `>=8.x` and typescript eslint parser `^5`
 - Version `2.x` supports Eslint version `<=7.x` and typescript eslint parser `^4`

+## Eslint 9.x support

+I have updated the configs to work with eslint 9.x.
+This is a breaking change.

+If you are using eslint 8.x you should use version 5.x of this plugin.

+I did try to leave the old style configs in place but I haven't tested them properly.
+If you have any issues please submit a PR.

+See [How to configure](#to-configure) for more info.

+## TS Eslint version support

 There are breaking changes between versions of ts-eslint.

 typescript eslint parser supports a range of typescript versions but there can be a delay in supporting the latest versions.